M-arcus/cloudron-docs/knowledgebase/docs/domains.md

 <img src="../img/domains-namecheap-advanceddns.png" width="100%" class="shadow">
 </center>

+#### Email

-If Cloudron should also be the primary email server for this domain, select `Custom MX` in the MAIL SETTINGS:
+If Cloudron should also be the primary email server for this domain, select `Custom MX` in the MAIL SETTINGS and provide the an MX record with the Cloudrons dashboard domain.
+When email is enabled later for this domain, Cloudron will update the record accordingly.

 <center>
 <img src="../img/domains-namecheap-email.png" width="500px" class="shadow">